-Book II of this saga, “Greece”, occurs during the same period as the first book.
+Book II of this saga, “Greece: The Rise of Democracy”, occurs during the same period as the first book.
 “Greece” centers on the Greek hero, Themistocles, and the birth of democracy.
 Themistocles struggles against aristocratical forces within Greek society as well his own hedonistic addictions, to press his egalitarian principals.
 The book brings a new perspective to Greek myth, spanning the Greek pantheon and examining the Gods’ motives.
 As Greek society evolves, the Persian hoard awaits on the horizon set to destroy the Greeks and their fledgling democracy.

-Book III of the saga, “The Great Oracle in Delphi”, takes place at the mythological “center of the world”.
+Book III of the saga, “The Delphic Oracle: Apollo Speaks”, takes place at the mythological “center of the world”.
 As the novel opens, the Greeks and Persians converge on Delphi to seek out the Delphic Oracle for insight into the future regarding the threat of war between them.
-The Delphic Oracle made prognostations about religion, philosophy, life and death, and history in the ancient world.
+The Delphic Oracle made prognostications about religion, philosophy, life and death, and history in the ancient world.
 Although the Delphic Oracle wields significant influence over generations of kings and entire civilizations, the Delphic Oracle does not seek to interfere in the affairs of men and women.
 Instead, the Delphic Oracle defers to the Greeks and Persians to interpret the wisdom of the God Apollo to determine their fate.

 Book IV of the Saga, “Pray to the Wind”, finds the Persians invading the Greek homeland.
 It is the time of the battle of Thermopylae, as well as the destruction of the Acropolis.
 In the aftermath of the battle between tyranny and democracy, Dr. Donner explores the emotional toll on Artemisia, Themistocles and Xerxes, their relationships to each other and historical legacies.

 Dr. Donner has also finished a novel about the Amazon woman of southern Ukraine.
-This novel, “The Violent Times”, takes readers to 1500 B.C. and focuses on the exploits of Deianeira, an Amazon heroine, who must battle the great Hittite Empire to save her tribe from genocide.
+This novel, “Warrior Woman”, takes readers to 1500 B.C. and focuses on the exploits of Deianeira, an Amazon heroine, who must battle the great Hittite Empire to save her tribe from genocide.